Start your career with Te Tari Pūreke – Firearms Safety Authority today.

 • to educate people to enable compliance and promote the safe use of legitimate firearms.

-While Te Tari Pūreke must maintain independence as regulator, we are business unit of Police.
+While Te Tari Pūreke must maintain independence as regulator, we are a business unit of Police.
 We collaborate closely with Police, sharing information and insights to strengthen investigations and intelligence to mitigate risk.
 Together we monitor, manage and seek to continuously improve our collaborative approach to the firearms regulatory environment.

 We need good people to help us as we fully establish Te Tari Pūreke.
 Come join us!